Since the release of Windows XP

 Unfortunately all USB convertors are not created equal, especially

-intended for use at home are now expected to work in the harsh
+for use at home are now expected to work in the harsh industrial

-industrial environment, and unfortunately many are not up
+environment, and unfortunately many are not up to the job.

-to the job.
-Many manufacturers of USB to serial adapters are
+Many manufacturers of USB to serial adapters are not 100%

-not 100% compatible and communication to with CNC machines
+compatible and communication with CNC machines is either

 For a great technical explanation of the differences between